-A. GGU4YOU
+B. GGU4YOU

-GGU4YOU is the university's online service system and can be accessed from the Web site, www.ggu.edu.
-Accounts are created automatically prior to students' intended matriculation terms.
+GGU4YOU is the university's online service system and can be accessed from the website, www.ggu.edu.
+Accounts are created automatically at the time of admission.
 The user names and passwords are sent to students' e-mail addresses on record at the time of account creation.
-If a student does not receive his or her GGU4YOU account information or has any other questions, he or she can e-mail lawhelp@ggu.edu for assistance.
+Students who do not receive their GGU4YOU account information or have any other questions may e-mail lawhelp@ggu.edu for assistance.

 Students may use the GGU4YOU system to update their addresses and contact information, view course schedules, register for courses, view exam numbers, view grades, view degree program evaluations, request transcripts, view financial aid information, and make credit card payments.
-Many of the forms used by the Law Registrar's Office and the Financial Aid Office also are available on GGU4YOU.

 GGU4YOU is available 24 hours a day, seven days a week, but access to registration and adding/dropping courses is subject to the dates indicated in the Academic Calendar.
-Although traditional in-person services are still available, students are strongly encouraged to use GGU4YOU.
+Although traditional in-person services still are available, students are strongly encouraged to use GGU4YOU to have the best chance of enrolling in their preferred course sections.